itaymigdal/some-scripts/README.md

 Decrypt Remcos RAT config.
 make sure you are looking at the unpacked binary which has "SETTINGS" resource (RC4 encrypted).
 Extract this resource (with Pestudio \ Resource hacker \ any other tool) and supply it as an argument to this script which will decrypt it for you :)

+### Replace-Clipboard.ps1

+PoC for constantly scanning the clipboard for interesting patterns and replace then once they found (typically for wallt swapping)

 ### RTLO-File.ps1